V&A working in and with India

 Exhibitions at the V&AMaharaja: The Splendour of India’s Royal Courts, held at the V&A and at the Kunsthalle der Hypo-Kulturstiftung in Munich in 2009/10, greatly benefited from an unprecedented number of loans from Indian private and public collections, facilitated by the Ministry of Culture and the National Museum of India.

 Rabindranath Tagore: Poet and Painter a display of 49 of Tagore’s paintings organised by the National Gallery of Modern Art, New Delhi, was shown at the V&A (December 2011–March 2012).

 A re-cast version of Maharaja: The Splendour of India’s Royal Courts, is toured North America (November 2010–February 2013).
 A further exhibition on Indian courtly arts, The Splendour of India's Royal Courts, which was drawn solely from the V&A's collection, was staged at the Palace Museum, Beijing (April–July 2013).

 Partnership and Collaboration

 In June 2010, the V&A, British Library and British Museum signed a Memorandum of Understanding (MoU) with the National Museum of India, acting on behalf of the Ministry of Culture of India.
 The MoU outlines a commitment to continuing exchanges of staff and the provision of professional advice.
 The V&A’s work supports the 2010 state to state India-UK Cultural Agreement.

 The first major outcome of the MoU with the Ministry of Culture was a collaborative digitisation programme of Indian Company paintings in collections in the UK and India.
-With the support of the Bonita Trust, the V&A digitised and catalogued nearly 3,000 works which are now available to view in Search the Collections.
-In 2014, the Bonita Trust agreed to fund a scholorship for students from India applying to the V&A/RCA History of Design MA Programme.
+With the support of the Parasol Foundation Trust, the V&A digitised and catalogued nearly 3,000 works which are now available to view in Search the Collections.
+In 2014, the Parasol Foundation Trust agreed to fund a scholorship for students from India applying to the V&A/RCA History of Design MA Programme.
 The Trust also supported a programme of skills development and Knowledge sharing: